Medications at School

 -

-Prescription medications require both physician’s order and parent written request on a Medication Authorization Form / En Español.
+Prescription and over the counter medications require both a licensed healthcare provider’s order and parent written request on a Medication Authorization Form.
 District employees will not give a student prescription medication, nonprescription medication, herbal substances, anabolic steroids, or dietary supplements, except as outlined below.
 Medication that must be administered to a student during school hours must be provided by the student’s parent.
-All medication, whether prescription or nonprescription, must be kept in the nurse’s office and administered by the nurse or another authorized district employee, unless the student is authorized to possess his or her own medication because of asthma or a severe allergy as described below or as otherwise allowed by law.
+All medication, whether prescription or nonprescription, must be kept in the nurse’s office and administered by the nurse or another authorized district employee, unless the student is authorized to possess his or her own medication because of asthma, severe anaphylactic allergy, and/or diabetes as described below or as otherwise allowed by law.
 Only authorized employees, in accordance with policy FFAC, may administer medications.

 PLEASE NOTE THAT THE NURSE MUST HAVE THE PRESCRIPTION LABEL.
+The prescription label must also match the healthcare provider order.
 Most often it is easiest to bring the prescription box to school with the medication.
 If you do not have a prescription label take the medication to your pharmacy as they can usually reprint a label for school.
 In addition, many parents administer medications at home as well as at school.
 A pharmacy can split medications between bottles with prescription labels on each to allow for a bottle at school.

 Emergency Medications on Campus